Community Solar in California

 Visit the CPUC's brochures webpage to find information on what happens in a proceeding, informal and formal participation, making public comments, participation at hearings and workshops, the CPUC's Intervenor Compensation Program, and ex parte communications with CPUC decisionmakers.

-If you want to be notified of events in A.22-05-022 et al., sign up for the proceeding's service list here.
+Official filings are posted on the A.22-05-022 docket card.
+To be notified of new documents, sign up for the proceeding's service list here.

 Community Renewable Energy Subscription Programs